uniqpoet/git-demo-tutorial/testfile.md

 Here's some text

 * here are some things
-* here are some more things
+* here are some more THANGS